 DP10.04.01) Deliver and facilitate leadership in strategic planning and implementation.
 Develop, manage and deliver Records Services.
-B:MCSGR C:MCSGR D:RC Continuation of implementation of altus Enterprise Contermontation Management (ECM) system in March 2021.
-Records stated have completed the Instructions to Records Officer (defact protocol) and the rewrite of the user instructions.
-One on on training will continue while Records staff are located in Records House, and group training will take place when suitable venue becomes available (administration building Records staff continue to work with IT, RMT and IT Vision that address key function issues that need to be fixed. --- --- ---------------------------- -- a) Capital Income:
+B:MCSGR C:MCSGR D:RC Continuation of implementation of altus Enterprise Content Management (ECM) system in March 2021.
+Records staff have completed the Instructions to Records Officer (de facto protocol) and the rewrite of the user instructions.
+One on one training will continue while Records staff are located in Records House, and group training will take place when a suitable venue becomes available (administration building).
+Records staff continue to work with IT, RMT and IT Vision to address key function issues that need to be fixed. --- --- ---------------------------- -- a) Capital Income: